ijdoe/camsur-bmad/memory-bank/systemPatterns.md

 - **Role-Based Access Control (RBAC)** for authorization.
 - **Data Encryption** in transit (TLS) and at rest.
 - **Strict Network Segmentation** using a VPC and security groups.
+- **Environment Variable Management:** A dedicated `.env` file is used in the backend to store sensitive information like the `JWT_SECRET`.
+The application is configured to load this file at startup, ensuring that secrets are not hardcoded in the source code.

 **For full details, see:**
 - `docs/03-architecture/security/security-architecture.md`